-Because there is no real NEPA process associated with the exchange, prior to the exchange being consummated, there is no opportunity for the public to review a Mining Plan of Operation.
+Because there is no real NEPA process associated with the exchange, prior to the exchange being consummated, there is no opportunity for the public to review a mining plan of operations.
 Instead, what we have is a shifting landscape of different answers to the same questions.
 We might argue with the agencies about how much information and analysis needs to be done on the exchange in an administrative process, but at least there is opportunity to make that argument.

-There are key questions outstanding on this proposal, which make it impossible to say the exchange is in the larger public's interest.
-Where is all the mining waste going to go?
-What are they going to do with the tailings?
+Key questions are outstanding on this proposal, which make it impossible to say the exchange is in the larger public's interest.
+Where is all the mining waste going to be transported and deposited?
+What is RCM going to do with the tailings?
 Is this a sulfide ore, which is often the case for ore that is below the water table?
-If it is, how are they going to address the acid mine drainage from the rock dumps?
-How are they going to process the ore?
-At one point, RCC suggested using the leach pad at Pinto Valley, but if their estimates on the amount of ore are accurate, they could only process a fraction of the ore at that leach pad, and they have no agreement to process the ore there.
-Are they going to smelt the ore?
-If so, where?
-Clearly there are significant air quality issues associated with smelting, not to mention considerable energy use.
+If it is, how will RCM address the acid mine drainage from the rock dumps and its impact on water quality?
+How is it going to process the ore?
+At one point, RCM suggested using the leach pad at Pinto Valley, but if its estimates on the amount of ore are accurate, RCM could only process a fraction of the ore at that leach pad, and it has no agreement to process the ore there.
+It should be noted that the Pinto Valley mine operation has environmental issues of its own that need to be addressed prior to any importation of more ore and waste.

-The bill indicates that there is to be an Environmental Impact Statement, but that is a postexchange study.
+The bill indicates that there is to be an Environmental Impact Statement, but that is a post-exchange study.
+Likewise, no Mining Plan of Operations is available for consideration until after the fact.
 If done properly and with a solid open public process, an environmental analysis can inform the proposed action.
-A study after the fact does not allow that, plus there will be no opportunity to choose the no-action alternative or a less environmentally damaging alternative.
-A less damaging alternative might include mining of a smaller amount of ore that would not cause subsidence, dewater Devil's Canyon, or damage Apache Leap.
+A study after the fact does not allow such analysis, plus there will be no opportunity to choose the no-action alternative or a less environmentally damaging alternative.
+A less damaging alternative might include mining of a smaller amount of ore that would not cause subsidence, dewater Gaan Canyon, or damage Apache Leap.
 As this bill is written, we will not know the effects of this proposed mine until after the fact.
-We will not know until after the deal is done if it is really necessary for the public to give up Oak Flat in the exchange or if they can mine this ore body without it.
+We will not know until after the deal is done if it is really necessary for the public to give up Oak Flat in the exchange or if RCM can mine this ore body without it.
 The study after the fact might make people feel better about the deal, but its value is negligible, at best, as it will not change the outcome.

-If the information that RCC has provided on this proposed mine is accurate, it will be the largest mining operation in Arizona.
+If the information that RCM has provided on this proposed mine is accurate, it will be the largest mining operation in Arizona.
 It would be larger than the Freeport McMoran Morenci Mine and one of the largest working copper mines in the United States.
 To allow the company to circumvent the National Environmental Policy Act on such a large mine that has great potential to negatively affect the surrounding environs and that has so many unanswered questions associated with it would just be wrong.